Upload new images. The image library for this site will open in a new window.

 Most definitely!
 Our current graduate students come from several different countries, and we encourage applications from foreign students.
-Information for international students can be found here.
+View more Information for international students.

 We are looking for students with a deep curiosity for how the mind/brain works, a strong desire to engage in critical thinking, and the aptitude to do challenging work.
 To assess these, we take into account your undergraduate grades (especially in relevant courses), GRE scores, letters of recommendation, fit between your interests and faculty research programs, and your statement of interest.

 Please make sure that you communicate the following:

 Please note that your statement of interest is a very important part of your application.
 We want to see clear evidence that you have thought about why you want to work with specific faculty here at UD.
 Please note that an application with good "numbers" but a weak, unfocused statement will often lose out to an application with average "numbers" but an outstanding, thoughtful statement.